Mourners honor Andrew Brown Jr. amid protests over his death

 Sunday marks the 11th straight day of mostly peaceful protests over the death of Brown in Elizabeth City, where the mayor has imposed a nightly curfew and declared a state of emergency over fears the demonstrations could turn violent.

-Wooten warned that protesters will not be permitted to block intersections and highways or put themselves and others in danger.

-“We hope protests this weekend are peaceful; however, we are prepared to ensure the safety of our community in the event of unlawful disruptions,” Wooten wrote.

-Protesters have joined Brown’s family in calling on the Pasquotank County Sheriff’s Office to publicly release all video it has of the shooting, including body camera and patrol car dashcam footage.
+Protesters have joined Brown's family in calling on the Pasquotank County Sheriff's Department to publicly release all video it has of the shooting, including body camera and patrol car dashcam footage.

 Brown's son, Khalil Ferebee, other family members and one of their lawyers were allowed to view a 20-second body camera clip of the shooting last week at the Pasquotank County Sheriff's Department.
 Ferebee said the video showed his father being "executed" as he tried to drive away from his home as deputies opened fire on him.